-When I was looking for a rotary tool, I compared Dremel 8200 vs 8220.
-I decided to experiment with both rotary tools so that I get to choose the best between the two.
-Using each rotary tool comes with its pros and cons that I will discuss below.
-I will be comparing speed, power, grip, weight, and the motor brake.
-More details are to follow in this article.
+When I was looking for a rotary tool, I compared Dremel 8200 vs 8220, I decided to experiment with both tools to choose the best of the two.
+Each rotary tool has its advantages and disadvantages, which I will explain below.
+I will compare speed, power, grip, weight, and motor brake.
+More details will follow in this article.

 Overview of the Dremel 8220

 The Dremel 8220 is a cordless rotary tool that has improved performance.
 It is a versatile tool that has a powerful motor that gives excellent performance at all speeds.
 The Dremel 2050 is not compatible with other Dremel Accessories, unlike the Dremel 8220 that pairs with Dremel accessories.